jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/toolhead/calculation.md

 4. Using a manual extrude command, retract the filament by a set amount, until the toolhead sensor is no longer triggered.

     For example, if your estimated `tool_stn_unload` value is `62mm`, start by issuing a manual retraction for 55mm and then manually retracting 1mm at a time until the toolhead sensor is no longer triggered.
+If using ramming retract until filament is out of toolhead extruders gears.

 5. Once you have found the value that works, save it to the configuration with the following command: